achrafelkhnissi/1337/42curses/Born2beRoot/evaluation.md

 #### 5. Check if that user belongs to the "evaluating" group.
 - `sudo getent group evaluating`
 #### 6. Explain the advantages of this password policy as well as the advantages and disadvantages of its implementation.
+In theory, the main benefit of password complexity rules is that they enforce the use of unique passwords that are harder to crack.
+The more requirements you enforce, the higher the number of possible combinations of letters, numbers, and characters.

 ## Hostname and partitions
 #### 1. Check that the hostname of the machine is correctly formatted.